 Holiday Photo Ideas

-As we prepare to welcome the final month of the year, holiday spirit is in abundance whether you’re wrapping gifts for Christmas, lighting candles for Hanukkah or Kwanza, or just bundling up with a cup of hot chocolate and spending time with loved ones.
+As we prepare to welcome the final months of the year, the holiday spirit is in abundance whether you’re wrapping gifts for Christmas, lighting candles for Hanukkah or Kwanza, or just bundling up with a cup of hot chocolate and spending time with loved ones.
 This special season of gathering is always full of photo opportunities, but Christmas cards reign supreme!
-Whether you’ve had your Christmas card planned since March and want to get a head-start for 2022, or you’re just remembering that it’s time to get those cards ordered, we’ve rounded up plenty of creative Christmas card photo ideas.
+Here at Flytographer, we easily connect people with trusted, local photographers for fun photo shoots and have captured over four million memories worldwide.
+Today, we asked our photographers for their best pose ideas for your next holiday photo session.
+Whether you’ve had your Christmas card planned since March and want to get a head-start for 2022, or you’re just remembering that it’s time to get those cards ordered, we’ve rounded up plenty of creative Christmas photo ideas.

 Photo: Vanessa in Dublin for Flytographer.
 Nikol and their family capture memories in Dublin with a family photoshoot.